onehilltech/promises/README.md

        });
 ```

-Not all handlers will return a `Promise` object.
+Not all handlers will return a value or `Promise`.
 If you are in this situation, then you can use
 the `ResolveNoReturn` and `RejectNoReturn` helper classes, or `resolved` and `rejected` helper
 methods.